GMIVLs/AnimationEngineCPP/docs/cpp_fudamentals/build_types_static_dynamic_and_framework.md

 - **Note**: The "Compilation Time" aspect is a general observation and the actual compilation time can vary based on the size of the library, the number of dependencies, and the specific system and build setup.

+## More details

+**Static Linking** and **Dynamic Linking** are two processes of collecting and combining multiple object files to form a single executable.

+1. In **static linking**, all library routines used by a program are copied into the program's binary file during the linking phase.
+This makes the executable file self-contained, it can run independently without any external dependencies.
+But the disadvantage is the larger file size and possible duplication of code if multiple programs use the same library.
+2. In **dynamic linking**, the linker doesn't copy the library routines into the executable file.
+Instead, references to the library routines are made in the executable file.
+The actual linking happens at runtime when both the executable and the library are in memory.
+Dynamic linking reduces the size of the executable and allows library routines to be shared among multiple programs, reducing memory usage.

+- The extension for libraries and executable files differ depending on the operating system.
+  - **Windows**: Static libraries usually have a `.lib` extension and dynamic libraries use the `.dll` (Dynamic Link Library) extension.
+Executables typically have `.exe` extensions.
+  - **Linux**: Static libraries typically have a `.a` (archive) extension, and dynamic libraries have a `.so` (shared object) extension.
+Executables don't have a required extension in Linux.
+  - **Mac**: Static libraries typically have a `.a` extension, and dynamic libraries have a `.dylib` extension.
+Similar to Linux, executables don't have a required extension in macOS.

+These are just the usual conventions.
+It's possible to configure the build process to use other extensions or even no extensions at all.

 ## Hello World library - both as static and dyanmic